freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

     Regarding the reason of using “GetCurrentTime” and “TRY” macros, please refer to: https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/faq

-2. Using winrt namespaces in MFCAPPView.h
+2. Using winrt namespaces in MFCAPPView.h and MFCAPP.h

     ```C++
     using namespace winrt;